urbanopt/urbanopt.github.io/reopt/run_reopt.md

 nav_order: 1
 ---

-[REopt Lite](https://reopt.nrel.gov/tool) is a technoeconomic decision making model for distributed energy resource (DER) deployment.
-Given a set of inputs it leverages mixed-integer linear programming to select the optimal design and dispatch of solar PV, storage, wind and diesel generator technologies - it also provides key economic metrics for the system.
-Integration of this model with URBANopt allows individual buildings (i.e Feature Reports) and collections of buildings (i.e. Scenario Reports) to be assessed for cost-optimal DER solutions.

 ## Before you begin!

 To run a project you will need an internet connection so the REopt Gem can access the REopt Lite API.